MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-connector.md

 #ROBOTS: Index
 ---

-# Send and receive activities
+# Send and receive activities using the Connector

 The Bot Framework Connector provides a single REST API that enables a bot to communicate across multiple channels such as Skype, Email, Slack, and more.